taniarascia/pdo/README.md

 Use an online form to add a new user.

+### How to display a table of database results (query.html, show-table.php)

+Search by location and print a table of database results

 ### How to request a CSV download of database based on queries (query.html, export-csv.php)

 Search by location and export a CSV with headers and the matched users.